apify/actor-whitepaper/README.md

 **The whitepaper describes a new concept for building serverless microapps called _Actors_, which are easy to develop, share, integrate, and build upon.
-Actors are a reincarnation of the UNIX philosophy for programs running in the cloud.**
+Actors are a reincarnation of the UNIX philosophy for programs or agents running in the cloud.**

 By [Jan Čurn](https://apify.com/jancurn),
 [Marek Trunkát](https://apify.com/mtrunkat),